 There are dedicated knobs on the camera’s body that allow for quick and easy changing of shooting settings and modes, and a pop-up flash and a hot shoe are both included.

-Additionally, built-in Wi-Fi with NFC and Bluetooth connectivity allows for wireless pairing with a mobile device for remote live view shooting and picture sharing, as well as image transferring through the cloud.
+Additionally, built-in wi-fi with NFC and Bluetooth connectivity allows wireless pairing with a mobile device for remote live-view shooting, picture sharing, and image transferring through the cloud.

-Even though the G1 X Mark III is the smallest PowerShot G1-series camera to date, it has the biggest sensor to date, an APS-C sensor, which is more usually found in Canon’s EOS DSLR lineup.
-There are just a few small cameras with such a huge sensor – the Ricoh GR, for example, has a 16-megapixel APS-C sensor and is one of the best examples.
+Even though the G1 X Mark III is the smallest PowerShot G1-series camera to date, it has the giant APS-C sensor, usually found in Canon’s EOS DSLR lineup.
+There are just a few small cameras with such a vast sensor – the Ricoh GR, for example, has a 16-megapixel APS-C sensor and is one of the best examples.

-The Ricoh GR, on the other hand, does not have a 3x zoom lens like the Canon G1 X Mark III; instead, it has a fixed 28mm lens (which some users might actually prefer).
+On the other hand, the Ricoh GR does not have a 3x zoom lens like the Canon G1 X Mark III; instead, it has a fixed 28mm lens (which some users might prefer).